 Are you doing a study on Gingerbread?
 Here’s a free craft and writing page for you.
 Click here to download now.

 Ms. Mae from Chicago, Illinois shared these great snowmen she made when her class studied Australia during her Christmas Around the World unit!
 Such a creative way to really drive home meaning.
 And resourceful too as she used sand, which is usually an easy thing to find on a school campus!
 Ms. Power from Melbourne, Florida had her class travel to India to talk about how they celebrate Diwali!
 She spared no detail in making sure her students understood the customs and traditions of this country.
-(She and a room mom even dressed in traditional Sari’s for this day!
+(She and a room mom even dressed in traditional Saris for this day!
 How amazing is that?!)
 Ms. Mae did another amazing project during her class lesson on Hanukkah.
 Her students made these fun menorahs made out of popsicle sticks.
 Again – another lesson using items that you most like have an abundance of in your classroom.
 Ms. Marsh from Atlanta, Georgia made these fun trees with her dual immersion class!
 Students assembled the trees in order from largest to smallest and then wrote words on the branches!
 And what beautiful poinsettia flower craft!
 Lots of elf antics going on in our group this month.
 A favorite above from Ms. Griffith from Marietta, Georgia.
 Her elf had a very traumatic accident falling from the projector one day.
 So he had to visit the elf hospital to heal!
 I love that he is contained so he can’t be touched or fall again!
 The Simply Kinder group also came up with a Pros and Cons list to getting a classroom elf!
 Tonya Venable from Somerset, Kentucky helped our group remember that kids need some movement and breaks during this busy time of year!
-What better way to do that then with Go Noodle!
+What better way to do that than with Go Noodle!
 And for some humor, this teacher shared this fun project she had her students do on wants and needs!
 LOL.
-No words. “you needed Mr Clean to clean and that I should scratch and sniff it” (meaning the tequila.)
+No words. “you needed Mr. Clean to clean and that I should scratch and sniff it” (meaning the tequila.)

 Check out this yummy snowman snack we made tonight at our school’s winter wonderland! #kbn #kbnmoms #simplykinder #teachersfollowteachers #teachersofig #teachertalktuesday #igteachers #teachergram #teacherfriends #earlyed #iteachkinder #iteachkindergarten #iteachk #kindergartenrocks #kindergartenlife #kinderchat #kindergartenteacher #firstgrade #iteachfirst #preschool #preschoolactivities #iteachpreschool #happyclassrooms #happyclassroom A photo posted by SimplyKinder (@simplykinder) on

-And lastly for all my friends who do snacks in their classroom for learning, my son’s school made these adorable snowman treats during a winter festival.
+And lastly, for all my friends who do snacks in their classroom for learning, my son’s school made these adorable snowman treats during a winter festival.
 Students used bagels, cream cheese, pretzels, and a Cheeto for the nose!
 A fun easy snack that the kids will love!

 Kindergarten Activities for December

-Of course these activities are also great for preschool, first grade, homeschoolers, parents, and special ed classrooms!
+Of course, these activities are also great for preschool, first grade, homeschoolers, parents, and special ed classrooms!
 What activities do you do in December with your students?

 Related Posts: Kindergarten Christmas Gifts and Projects and 99 Things Teachers Really Want for Christmas